gurkanucar/spring-boot-starter-template/readme.md

 - Default messages in `messages.properties`
 - Turkish translations in `messages_tr.properties`
 - Add more languages by creating additional properties files

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License